chrisgrieser/obsidian-quadro/README.md

 files.
 (The folder is configurable.)

 When a code is assigned, a link back to the original location in the Data File is appended to the code file.
-That link has the format `[[{filename-datafile}#^{id-of-paragraph}]]`, with the `id` being a time stamp.[^1]
+The link has the format `[[{filename-datafile}#^{id-of-paragraph}]]`, with the `id` being a time stamp.[^1]